ninalanyon/automate-save-page-as/README.md

 automate-save-page-as
 =====================

+Forked from Httqm's fork of abiyani's original in case I want to combine it with some changes from other forks.

 *A quick hack for when `wget` doesn't cut it.*

 **tl;dr Perform browser's "Save page as" (Ctrl+S) operation from command line without manual intervention**